 Another kind of fragments that can produce variable content is the scripting fragments, or scriptlets.
 Scriptlets are code.
 The template engine executes the code upon rendering the template, which may produce output.
-Scriptlets are delimited by
+By default, scriptlets are delimited by

 Here is how to define that a response is rendered from a Simula template:

-The same HTTP configuration elements described in Response Stubbing can be configured with a Simula template:
+The same configuration elements described in Response Stubbing can be configured with a Simula template:

 HTTP Protocol Version